microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 In this module you will use Azure Policy to Audit Arc-enabled Linux servers that have a certain application installed

-#### Task 1: Assign a built in Azure Policy to the Arc resource group
+#### Task 1: Assign a built-in Azure Policy to the Arc resource group

 - Azure policy can be assigned at Management Group, Subscription or Resource Group scope.
 In this scenario we will use the Resource Group scope.
+- We will show two ways to accomplish this first task. **First we will use the Azure portal** (but if you prefer to use Powershell then skip to that section at the end of this first task)
 - In the Azure Portal search for the "Policy" resource and navigate to it.
 - Click on "Compliance" in the left mene then click "Assign policy".